ossc-db/pg_stats_reporter/html/pg_stats_reporter/doc/pg_stats_reporter.md

   - Supports pg_statsinfo 15 (pg_stats_repoter 15 supports only
     pg_statsinfo
 14).
+  - With the version upgrade of Smarty, PHP version 7.1 or later is supported.
   - There is now more performance informatin to report.
-    - Added report of pg_stat_wal.
-Report the amount of WAL read/write, required time to read/write, and so on.
-	- Added report the amount of WAL write while vacuuming, the number of scanned, removed, and recycled pages while vacuuming on indexes.
-    - Added report of pg_stat_replication_slots.
+    - Added reporting of resource information (per database and per query) during query execution.
-      Report the amount of transfered data when logical replication is used and disk I/O which wal_sender consume temporalily.
+	- Added items to the Plans and Autovacuum Overview reports.

 ## See also